apache/dubbo-go-samples/helloworld/README.md

 English | [中文](README_CN.md)

-This example demonstrates the basic usage of dubbo-go as an RPC framework,and shows Dubbo-Go with Java Interoperability.
+This example demonstrates the basic usage of dubbo-go as an RPC framework, and shows Dubbo-Go with Java Interoperability.
 Check [Quick Start](https://dubbo.apache.org/zh-cn/overview/mannual/golang-sdk/quickstart/) on our official website for detailed explanation.

 ## Contents